National Animal of El Salvador

 - Average weight: 66.5g

 - Average height: 34 cm

 - Average lifespan: 12-14 years

 - Diet: Insects

 - Conservation status: Endangered

 This beautiful bird is mostly green in color with a bordered blue patch.
-Its flight feathers and upper side of the tail is also blue.
+Its flight feathers and upper side of the tail are also blue.
 According to research, the tail of the national animal of El Salvador serves different purposes according to sexes.
 The male uses it as a sexual signal.
-The long tail of Salvador’s national animal is also used to signal the presence of threat.
+The long tail of Salvador’s national animal is also used to signal the presence of a threat.
 This amazing bird has been recognized as the national animal symbol of El Salvador for a long time.

 The Torogoz has been liked by many citizens of Salvador.
-It has established strong relationships with them that it has acquired the title of national symbol of Salvador.
+It has established strong relationships with them that it has acquired the title of the national symbol of Salvador.